bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

-If you hate const_get, you can also get the equivalent effect by using a hash to store explicit class names, but for the most part I think that's overkill.
+If you hate const_get, you can also get the equivalent effect by using a hash to store explicit class names.

 ---

 We're not fully getting away from dynamism here - we're just choosing which class to instantiate dynamically, instead of which method to invoke.
 But now the dynamism is encapsulated within a single file and a single family of classes, so its effect on the complexity and searchability of the entire application is significantly reduced.
-And Ruby's capacity for dynamism is one of the best things about the language -- look at how concise and pretty that const_get call is!
+And Ruby's capacity for dynamism is one of the best things about the language -- look at how concise that const_get call is!
 Think about how many lines you would need to write to do the same thing in a less dynamic language!
 And the more code there is on the screen, the more code you need to keep in your head.

 ---